Fikardou

 Fikardou (Φυκάρδου) is an old settlement that has retained its traditional medieval characteristics.
-It is situated on the south eastern slopes of the Troodos Mountains, approximately 40 km southwest of Nicosia.
+It is situated on the north eastern slopes of the Troodos Mountains, approximately 40 km southwest of Nicosia.
 The village today is almost deserted.
-It's connected by two roads, one from Klirou and the other of Kalo Chorio Klirou.
+It is connected by two roads, one from Klirou and the other of Kalo Chorio Klirou.
 Nearby are also the traditional Lazanias village and the Machairas Monastery.
-The village is owned by the Department of Antiquities, which in 1978 has been declared as a World Heritage Site.
+The village is owned by the Department of Antiquities.
+It has been proposed as a candidate for a World Heritage Site.

 History

 Between 400AD – 800AD there was a lot of turmoil in the island's history due to anti-pagan legislations and Arab invasions.
 This led to dissident groups forming to avoid oppression and establish the rule of the sword as the basic tool for survival in this mountainous region.
 The original name of the Makhairas mountains came from the Greek term “to fight”.

 According to legend, the region was controlled by two dominant clans: the Kourries from the Kourion area (in control of the East side of the mountain) and the Braves from the Tamassos area (who were in control of the West side of the mountain).
 In 700 AD a large number of Cypriots who were war prisoners repatriated from Cyzicus Propontis joined and strengthened the power of the fugitive groups in the region, forcing the government to pardon these outlaws.

 The name of Fikardou village was, according to this version, taken from the Greek: φυγά ανδρείου: fugitive braves' clan: Fikanrdrou.
 A more plausible etymology would perhaps be φυγά άνδρον: den of fugitives.